-With the holiday season in full swing, the thought of prepping your finances for the New Year may not seem like a top priority (especially for those of you still recovering from over-indulgences of both food and drink...)
-However, taking an hour or two to clean things up can go along way towards starting the year off feeling financial fresh and confident.
+With the holiday season drawing to a close, the thought of prepping your finances for the New Year may not seem like a top priority (especially for those of you still recovering from over-indulgences of both food and drink...)
+However, taking an hour or two to clean things up can go a long way towards starting 2020 off feeling financial fresh and confident.

-As the calendar turns over into a New Year, you have a new chance to make a fresh financial start.
+As the calendar turns over a new decade, you have the chance to make a fresh financial start.
 This checklist of simple steps will set you up to be better off one year from now when you’re looking back at 2020 thinking, “Dang, what a good year."

 Check your credit report

 Once a year, you can download your credit reports produced by the three credit reporting agencies for free.
-To avoid paying a fee, download one report in January, and schedule reminders to access the other two at a later date.
-(We suggest one in April and again in August.
+To avoid paying a fee, download one bureaus report in January, and schedule reminders to access the other two at a later date.
+(We suggest one in April and one in August).
 If you find any funny business or false information, such as accounts you didn’t open or incorrect payment statuses, report the problem immediately.

 Set up an online bookkeeping system so you can get an overview of your net worth — what you own minus what you owe — in one place.
-One of the most popular free tools is Mint.com, which offers a free credit score and pushes out budget alerts and bill reminders.
-You may have to spend some time digging around for account numbers and passwords to various loans and accounts in order to have all this information in one place, but in return you'll get a better handle on your finances.
+One of the most popular free tools is Mint.com, which offers access to free credit scores and pushes out budget alerts and bill reminders.
+You may have to spend some time digging around for account numbers and passwords to various loans and accounts in order to have all this information in one place, but in return, you'll have a better handle on your finances.
 To top it off, Mint will analyze thousands of checking, savings, credit card, CD, and IRA rollover offers, then make recommendations that could help you save money based on your lifestyle and goals (aka, how they make money).
 If Mint isn’t for you, alternatives include Personal Capital, You Need A Budget and Pocketsmith.

 Clean up your budget

 With your online system ready and roaring to go, you can easily build a monthly plan based on past spending habits.
-Try and make a few cuts in places where you can stand to spend less.
+Try to make a few cuts in places where you can stand to spend less.
 There's no need to give up the fun stuff — just set some limits.
-Also, take a closer look at the bank fees you've shelled out, and set yourself up to pay fewer fees in 2017.
-For example, with Kasasa, you can say goodbye to ATM fees and start taking advantage of the reimbursements you should be getting every time you withdraw cash.
+Also, take a closer look at the bank fees you've shelled out, and set yourself up to spend less owning your own money in 2020.
+For example, with Kasasa, you can say goodbye to ATM fees and maintenance fees and start taking advantage of the reimbursements you should be getting every time you withdraw cash.
 (We believe in seriously free checking).

 Unlike some other New Year's resolutions (we won't name them here, but you know what we mean), getting your finances in shape doesn't require you to get up an hour before dawn or suffer through bland chicken meal after bland chicken meal.
 All you have to do is set aside an afternoon to get organized, and you're good to go!